 Rabeya, worker of an AFA Project factory

-The key to the project’s success has been the active involvement of the workers.
-To date, approximately 85,000 workers and their managers of 40 participating factories have benefitted from the project and experienced positive changes in their day-to-day working environment.
+The key to the project’s success was the active involvement of the workers.
+Approximately 85,000 workers and their managers in 40 participating factories benefitted from the project and experienced positive changes in their day-to-day working environment.

 Project Phase 1.0

 The first phase of the AFA Project was successfully completed in the summer of 2019.
-During 450 AFA Project activities, workers, managers and AFA Project trainers discussed various topics such as the establishment of effective communication structures, health and safety in their workplaces, working hours, promotion systems, private financial planning, and quality management as well as productivity.
+During 450 AFA Project activities, workers, managers and AFA Project trainers discussed various topics such as the establishment of effective communication structures, health and safety in their workplaces, working hours, promotion systems, private financial planning, quality management and productivity.
 Additionally, six impact assessments were conducted to measure the success of the AFA Project.

 Improved workplace cooperation creates sustainable solutions

-Workers and managers at each factory identified and addressed a wide variety of different challenges found in their workplaces: from ensuring the use of personal protective equipment, improving the quality of canteen food or setting up structures to prevent inadequate behaviour from supervisors and middle management.
-Most solutions are within the sphere of improved occupational health and safety or better social benefits.
+Workers and managers at each factory identified and addressed a wide variety of different challenges found in their workplaces: from ensuring the use of personal protective equipment, improving the quality of canteen food or setting up structures to prevent inappropriate behaviour from supervisors and middle management.

 Effective communication leads to cooperative behaviour and understanding

 Poor communication was found to be a major cause of issues in the factories.
-We found behaviour on the production floor becomes more cooperative, with less stress and conflict, and more mutual understanding when we worked on improving communication at an individual level.
+We found behaviour on the production floor becomes more cooperative, with less stress and conflict, and more mutual understanding when we worked on improving communication.

 The untapped potential in workers utilised for change